Dailoski/docker-training/04-multistage-dockerfile/README.md

 ## Summary

 In this exercise, you learned how to create a multi-stage Dockerfile for the Todos.Api project.
 The multi-stage Dockerfile helps to reduce the size of the final Docker image by using separate build and runtime stages.
 Multi-stage files also simplify the build process as we don't need to install build tools on the host machine in order to build the project.

+For more information on multi-stage Dockerfiles, refer to the [official documentation](https://docs.docker.com/build/building/multi-stage/).